gyandeeps/gyandeeps.github.io/_posts/2016-01-25-console-stubbing.md

 We all love stubbing objects in unit test as it makes our life easier when writing tests.
 You can stub objects created by your source code or objects which our environment specific like node or browser.
 On [ESLint](https://github.com/eslint/eslint) project, we were stubbing `console` object so that we can see a clean output for the test runs.
 But later on we figured out that if the test has some errors then it will not be displayed by the testing framework on the cmd because we have stubbed the console object completely.

-For better understanding of stubbing please reference excellent article by [Elijah Manor](https://twitter.com/elijahmanor) - [Unit Test like a Secret Agent with Sinon.js](http://elijahmanor.com/unit-test-like-a-secret-agent-with-sinon-js/). {: .notice }
+For better understanding of stubbing please reference excellent article by [Elijah Manor](https://twitter.com/elijahmanor) - [Unit Test like a Secret Agent with Sinon.js](http://elijahmanor.com/unit-test-like-a-secret-agent-with-sinon-js/).

 Lets run through some scenarios of what happens when you do mock console vs when you don't mock console.
-We will be using the following libraries for demonstration purposes:
+We will be using the following libraries[^1] for demonstration purposes:

 1. [Mocha](https://mochajs.org/)
 1. [Sinon.JS](http://sinonjs.org/)